 Join Vancouver Heritage Foundation and select community organizations for an intimate evening of storytelling and building community connections.
 Each community organization will share a short story with the audience that is connected to their heritage and community at large.

-Walking Tours with John Atkin – TBD
+Walking Tours with John Atkin – Saturday, February 22nd.
+10am and 1pm.

 Places that Matter Community Fair – Sunday, February 23rd, 11am – 3pm